dpzhang/scas_db/README.md

     + Click on __Latest Release: ChromeDriver X.XX__
     + Download __chromedriver\_win32.zip__
     + Unzip the file to get __chromedriver.exe__
-    + Drag and drop __chromedriver.exe__ to <code>C:\Windows\System32</code> directory
+    + Drag and drop __chromedriver.exe__ to your Python3 home directory's subdirectory called Scripts.
+        - For example, mine would be:
+        ```bash
+        C:\Users\gzhang\AppData\Local\Programs\Python\Python36-32\Scripts
+        ```

-__Notice:__ You only need to do it once in one machine.
+        - ___Friendly reminder___: You only need to do this once in a machine.

 ## IV.
 SCAS DB Scraper
-### __NOTICE__: in this manual, I assume the scraper file locates in <code>C:\Workdata</code>
+### __NOTICE__: in this manual, I assume the scraper file locates in <code>C:\Workdata</code> called <code>scas\_scraper.py</code>

-* Get to the directory that contains scraper by the following bash command.
-    + You can copy and paste this command to __Cygwin__ bash prompt
-        ```bash
-        cd C:\Workdata\
-        ```

-* Determine __Start Filing Date__ and __End Filing Date__, and enter bash command
+* Determine __Start Filing Date__ and __End Filing Date__, and enter command
-below to run scraper.
+below to Windows Command Prompt to run the scraper.
     + For example, if you want to scrap all case profiles between 01/01/2016 and 07/19/2017, use the following command.
         ```bash
-        python3 crawler.py '01/01/2016' '07/19/2017'
+        python scas_scraper.py 01/01/2016 07/19/2017
         ```

-* When scrapping, a Chrome browser would be opened and the __Cygwin__ instance will also inform you of the scrapping progress.
-Chrome browser would automatically maximize its window size by the scraper program.
-If you do not want the browser to occupy your entire screen, you can minimize it to the task bar by clicking __``-''__ button on the top right cornor like most of windows programs.
-Typically every 40 mins, the current Chrome browser would exit and a new browser would be initiated.
+* When scrapping, a Chrome browser would be opened and the Windows Command Prompt instance will also inform you of the scrapping progress.
+Chrome browser would automatically maximize its window size by the program.
+So, if you do not want the browser to occupy your entire screen, you can minimize it to the task bar like most of windows programs.
+The current Chrome browser would likely to exit frequently and new browser windows would be initiated.
 This is normal and is caused by website auto-logout.

-* __Notice: current official Chrome for Windows is in patch 59 which does not support headless mode (while MAC and Linux both does).
-Because PhantomJS is not as stable and reliable as Chrome, so for now I decide to stick to Chromedriver.
+* __Notice: current official Chrome for Windows is in patch 59 which does not support headless mode (while MAC and Linux both does now).
+PhantomJS could be a solution but it is not as stable and reliable as Chrome.
+Thus for now I decide to stick to Chromedriver.
 When Google releases their patch 60 for Chrome, I will update the code accordingly.__
     + Reference [here](https://developers.google.com/web/updates/2017/04/headless-chrome)

+## Check scraped files
-* After scrapping, go to <code>C:\Workdata</code>, you will see a new directory called <code>case\_profiles</code>.
+* After scrapping completed successfully, go to <code>C:\Workdata</code>, and you will see a new directory called <code>case\_profiles</code>.
 Double-click to enter the directory, and you will see sub-directories in format of __MMDDYYYY-MMDDYYYY__ (For example, 01012016-07192017), and all scraped case profiles are stored in individual Excel format.